Interactive UI design just got easier thanks to these 5 tips on swipe, touch and finger gestures for apps with great UX

 Gestures may be awesome, but they do have a downside: they’re basically invisible, so unless users have prior knowledge that a gesture exists, they won’t try.
 For example, how do iPhone users know that by swiping an item, they’ll be able to see a list of actions available to carry out on that item?
 And how to Google Maps users know that by shaking their device they can send feedback?

 Some gsture-driven apps get round this by doing a ‘walkthrough’ open first opening the app.
 But Max Rudberg sees this as kind of inelegant; his solution of designing in subtle UI hints to guide your users towards gestures is much cleaner.
-Using the example of improvements to Apple’s camera unlock, Max shows good use of subtle visual clues: tapping the camera icon gives a quick flash of the camera UI concealed behind the lock screen, which, when combined with the ridges above and below the camera icon, let’s users know that they have to use a Slide Up gesture to access the camera.
+Using the example of improvements to Apple’s camera unlock, Max shows good use of subtle visual clues: tapping the camera icon gives a quick flash of the camera UI behind the lock screen, which lets users know that they have to use a Slide Up gesture to access the camera.
 Much better than before the update, when users just had to know they should Double Tap to access the camera.

 Luke Wroblewski has some stellar hints on how to build visual cues into your interface to direct users towards gestures.
 In the video below he goes through several UI solutions – content teasers, dialog boxes and pop-up animations – you can use to help guide users through a gesture-driven interface.